Massey Hall: Allied Music Centre

 The construction of the new southern seven-story glass addition, named the Allied Music Centre, was designed to accommodate more support spaces for the hall.
 Accessible through the outdoor passerelles, the addition contains rehearsal spaces, a performance studio, a lounge, new washrooms, dressing rooms for performers, and a loading dock for equipment and deliveries.
-On the fourth floor, is the new 500 seat TD Music Centre.
-It additionally contains the Deane Cameron Recording Studio, which gets its name from the late Massey Hall CEO.
-Located in the basement is a bar that has another performance space as well.
-The new modern glass passerelles leading to the tower hangs off the side of Massey Hall and contrasts with the original brick structure creating a connection between the new and the old.
+On the fourth floor, is the new 450-capacity TD Music Hall.
+The sixth floor contains the new Allied Music Centre Theatre, a smaller space with a capacity of 105 seated.
+It additionally contains the Deane Cameron Recording Studio on the seventh floor, which gets its name from the late Massey Hall CEO.
+Located in the basement of the main hall is the Muskoka Spirits Bar, which has another performance space as well, intended for smaller performances with a standing capacity of 450.The new modern glass passerelles leading to the tower hangs off the side of Massey Hall and contrasts with the original brick structure creating a connection between the new and the old.
 This state-of-the-art facility was designed and designated as a space for the community, artistic development and outreach initiatives.